kyma-project/test-infra/templates/README.md

 ## Overview

 Jobs and Prow configuration are generated from templates.
-The `templates` directory contains these items:
+The `templates` directory contains this configuration:

-- `templates` - the directory with all template files that supply the definition of [Prow jobs](https://github.com/kyma-project/test-infra/tree/master/prow/jobs) used in Kyma.
+- `templates` - the subdirectory with all template files that supply the definition of [Prow jobs](https://github.com/kyma-project/test-infra/tree/master/prow/jobs) used in Kyma.
-- `config.yaml` - the configuration file that describes jobs that are to be generated using templates.
+- `config.yaml` - the configuration file that describes jobs that the Render Templates should generate using job definitions from templates.

 The template list includes:

-- `compass-integration.yaml` - defines presubmit and postsubmit integration jobs that build Kyma to check its compatibility with the Compass component
+- `compass-integration.yaml` - that defines presubmit and postsubmit integration jobs that build Kyma to check its compatibility with the Compass component
-- `component.yaml` - defines component jobs with specified buildpacks.
+- `component.yaml` - that defines component jobs with specified buildpacks.
-- `generic-component.yaml` - provides a new way of creating component jobs.
+- `generic-component.yaml` - that provides a new way of creating component jobs.
 Instead of a predefined buildpack, it uses a generic bootstrap that contains Makefile and Docker and no component-specific dependencies.
-- `kyma-artifacts.yaml`- for creating release artifacts
+- `kyma-artifacts.yaml`- that serves for creating release artifacts.
-- `kyma-github-release.yaml` - for creating the Github release after merging the release branch to the master branch
+- `kyma-github-release.yaml` - that is used for creating the GitHub release after merging the release branch to the master branch.
-- `kyma-installer.yaml` - fr building the installer used during the release
+- `kyma-installer.yaml` - that is used for building the installer used during the release.
-- `kyma-integration.yaml` - a set of presubmit and postsubmit integration jobs that build Kyma on clusters to verify if the introduced changes did not affect other Kyma components
+- `kyma-integration.yaml` - that defines a set of presubmit and postsubmit integration jobs that build Kyma on clusters to verify if the introduced changes do not affect the existing Kyma components.
-- `kyma-release-candidate.yaml` - building the release cluster for testing purposes
+- `kyma-release-candidate.yaml` - that is used for building the release cluster for testing purposes.
-- `prow-config.yaml` - serves for creating the main Prow configuration without job definitions.
+- `prow-config.yaml` - that serves for creating the main Prow configuration, without job definitions.
-- `releases.go.tmpl` - with a list of functions for the release that provide the list of currently supported releases and all supported Kyma release branches
+- `releases.go.tmpl` - that contains a set of functions for the release which provide the list of currently supported releases and all supported Kyma release branches.

 ### Configuration file